stevejiang/gotable/README.md

 + High performance and easy to scale.
 + Powerful set of APIs: GET, SET, DEL, MGET, MSET, MDEL, SCAN, INCR, DUMP and "Z" APIs.
 + Data storage is not limited by RAM and friendly with SSD.
-+ Transaction support with CAS (compare and save).
++ Transaction support with CAS (compare and switch).
 + Replication.
 + Cluster (To be done ...)